Kuala Lumpur

 You have just arrived from Pakistan and settled into the hotel of your choice.
 The normal check-in time of the hotels is around noon.
 Make arrangements with your hotel before arriving if your flight is scheduled in the middle of the night or early hours of the day.
 Early morning flights are ideal as you can have a full day to yourself and catch up on sleep on the five-hour flight from Pakistan.

-Not booking a hotel before arriving is not the best thing to do as walk-in rates are very high and you will waste time looking for a hotel of your choice.
-Make your bookings online to get the best rates.
+Booking a hotel in Kuala Lumpur pre-arrival is the best approach as walk-in rates are considerably higher than online rates offered by many booking platforms.
 I prefer Booking.com Network to make my hotel bookings.
 You can get up to a 30% discount on a 14-day advance purchase.
 Select a quality 3-4-star hotel with good ratings.
 A comfortable hotel will add to your enjoyment during your stay in Kuala Lumpur.
+The options are endless with over 50,000 rooms available in Kuala Lumpur Malaysia.
+You can select from 1-star hostels to 5-star luxury resorts with roof-top pools and luxury accommodation options.

-Out of my years of travelling to Kuala Lumpur, I suggest booking a hotel in Bukit Bintang as the location is quite central with easy access to most places to interest.
-I have stayed at following establishments in Bukit Bintang and highly recommend these places for prices/comfort:
+Out of my years of travelling to Kuala Lumpur, I suggest booking a hotel in Bukit Bintang as the location is quite central with easy access to most places of interest.
+I have stayed at the following establishments in Bukit Bintang and highly recommend these places for prices/comfort:

-Getting a Hop-on-Hop-off Bus Ticket is a great option to visit most of the places of interest in one or two days.
+Getting a Hop-on-Hop-off Bus Ticket is a great option to visit most places of interest in one or two days.
 You can purchase the tickets online or at the bus stop.

 First Day Travel Itineary in Kuala Lumpur